p5k369/displaycal-py3/README.md

 How To Install (Windows)
 -----------------------

 Windows version is now working properly.
-The catch is that you need to use the system Python, so no Virtual Environments.
-Here is the installation procedure:
+The catch is that you need to use Python 3.9 or 3.10 and use the system Python, so no Virtual Environments.
+Here is th installation
+procedure:

-1- Download and install one of Python 3.9, 3.10, 3.11 or 3.12:
+1- Download and install one of Python 3.9 or 3.10.
+Unfortunatelly Python 3.11 or 3.12 is
+   not currently working:

    Here is some download links that are now hidden in Python's home page:
    - [python-3.9.13-amd64.exe](https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe)
    - [python-3.10.11-amd64.exe](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe)
-   - Python 3.11 and 3.12 can be downloaded directly from [Python.org](https://www.python.org/downloads/windows/).

-   Wexpect (a Python library that DisplayCAL depends on) is not working properly with newer Python versions like Python 3.11 and 3.12.
-So, stick with Python 3.9 until we find a solution.
+   `Wexpect` (a Python library that DisplayCAL depends on) is not working properly with newer Python versions like Python 3.11 and 3.12.
+So, stick with Python 3.9 or 3.10 until we find a solution.

    Also don't forget to select "Add Python 3.xx to PATH" in the installer.